What is the Mormon Heritage Association? How did we start? What are our goals...

 1. Conduct the tours in the spirit of a good gospel doctrine class.
 By using the methods described above, our tours cover the historic details of each site while providing an uplifting spiritual experience.
 We want people to realize and appreciate the sacrifice and faith of their ancestors, returning with a strong conviction to keep the faith themselves.

-2. Offer tours at a modest price anyone can afford.
-Through the use of volunteer labor and efficient time management, we can keep the cost of the tour down enough that anyone who really wants to go, is able.
-We stay in clean, comfortable, no-frills motels and eat mostly buffets and continental breakfasts.
+2. Offer tours at a modest price.
+Through the use of volunteer tour guides, low overhead, and efficient time management, we can keep the cost of the tour down enough that anyone who really wants to go, is able.
+We stay in clean, comfortable motels and eat mostly buffets and continental breakfasts.

 3. Minimize amount of time taken off work to attend tours.
-Tours often depart on Tuesday and return Sunday night or depart Saturday, and return Wednesday or Thursday night.
-In most cases, only 3-4 workdays are missed, allowing even the busiest people the opportunity to go.
+Tours often depart on Monday and return Saturday night or depart Saturday, and return Friday night.
+In most cases, only 5 workdays are missed, allowing even the busiest people the opportunity to go.
 The time efficiency of the tours allows people with more free time to attend both tours in the same year while others prefer to do them in consecutive years.

-These tours have had an unexpected effect on young people, even teenagers, who have gone, loved it, and been forever touched!
+These tours have had an unexpected effect on young people, even teenagers, who have gone, loved it, and been forever changed!
+We invite all who are interested to share in these sacred sites and this inspiring history of the restoration of the gospel of Jesus Christ in the latter days.